gitobsidiantutorial/obsidian-git-tut-windows/README.md

 ![](attachments/Pasted%20image%2020210325202742.png)

 Now, press File > Clone Repository, and select the empty repository you just created.
-Where you clone this repository doesn't matter, as ong as you remember where you did it.
+Where you clone this repository doesn't matter, as long as you remember its location.

 In the top toolbar once again, select Repository > Open in Command Prompt.
 Paste `git config --global credential.helper wincred` and press enter.
 That should set up your credentials.